BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 - `Users` + `UsersInterface`: stores data about users registered in the system
 - `Products` + `ProductsInterface`: stores data about product types, recipes, products, users stock of products, products transfers
 - `SupplyChain`: creates a connection between `Users` and `Products`.
-Takes data about users and uses them in functionalities which implies products or transfers.
+Takes data about users and uses it in functionalities which implies products or transfers.
 - `Types`: declares all the data structures used in other smart contracts.

 ![Smart Contracts UML Diagram](/images/smart-contracts-uml.png)